-As the popularity of wheat-based foods grows, particularly in urban areas, the demand for these products continues to rise.
-Wheat-based dishes are now a regular feature of daily meals in Bangladesh, supplementing the traditional rice-based cuisine.
+With the rising popularity of wheat-based foods in urban areas, this demand has been on the rise.
+Wheat-based dishes have become a regular feature of daily meal at lunches and dinners in Bangladesh, complementing a rice-based menu.

 Source: Business Inspection BD